SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-06-08-pre-compiled-azure-functions-example.markdown

 	I used a separate class library to demonstrate that referencing other project libraries works the same as other project types.
 Complex Azure Functions can be build as a small microservice with a layer architecture to separate your execution/workflow, business logic and resource access into separate libraries.
 </p>
 <p>
- 	In my example repository I used and referenced a .Net Standard 2.0 library by both an Azure Function v1 and v2 project but you can also add a class library matching the framework version of the Azure Function project.
+ 	In my example repository I used and referenced a .NET Standard 2.0 library by both an Azure Function v1 and v2 project but you can also add a class library matching the framework version of the Azure Function project.
 The code executed by the Functions is the same, just the underlying Framework and Azure Function runtime differs.
 Note that when installing NuGet package on a project it may reference different dll versions and dependencies with the same NuGet package version for the different Standard, Core and Framework projects.
 So when the referenced dependencies on the class library and executing project do not match it may result in runtime errors because expected DLL versions do not match on the executing project.
 An example of this is the WindowsAzure.Storage package version as shown below.
  <br/><img src="{{"/assets/images/20180608/AzureStoragePackageVersionDifferences.png" | relative_url }}" alt="AzureStorage Package Version Differences"/>
  </p>

+**Table of contents:**
+* Table of Contents
+{:toc}

-<h3>Set up and run the storage emulator</h3>
+### Set up and run the storage emulator
 <p>
 	In the windows programs or start menu find and start the Azure Storage Emulator.
 I encountered some issues starting the Azure Storage Emulator using the default LocalDB instance due to path naming and/or access rights, however I did manage to set up the needed database on my local SQLExpress instance.
 To force the Azure Storage Emulator to initialize on a named SQL instance instead of the default LocalDB use the command below and replace SQLExpress with the name of the SQL Server instance that you wish to use:
 </p>